 Speaking on those findings, Jessica Hall Upchurch, vice-chair and sustainability strategist at Virtuoso said, “This past year has led to travel’s great reset and one of the positive outcomes has been an awakening in terms of our greater responsibility to each other and to the planet.
 We’ve always felt that sustainability isn’t a trend – it’s a transformation – and there is a natural evolution that occurs in any movement that has a groundswell of support.”

 We need to support companies that are using sustainable business practices.
 My dad understood this stewardship principle well and infused it into the mission and vision statements and guiding practices of his companies.
 He has proven on his ranches and at Ted Turner Reserves that commerce and conservation are not mutually exclusive, one does not have to be exploited for the other.

-He has set an important model for other private landowners where some of the profits can be invested in ecological preservation and restoration of habitat.
+He has set an important model for other private landowners where some of the profits can be invested in ecological preservation and restoration of habitats.

 Preserving land and the species that rely on that land is critically important to address some of the biggest existential threats, especially climate change and loss of biodiversity.

 Among the 17 UNSDGs, which do you consider the most important to focus on in the years ahead – how to prioritize?

 I would consider all of the SDGs important because they are cross-cutting and intersectional.
 Each is interwoven with the others like a piece of fabric, if you pull one thread out, the fabric unravels.
 Since you said to select just one, perhaps it is SDG 1 (ending poverty in all forms everywhere) that should be our top priority as we recover.